darwin-dev-diaz/recipe-site/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork this repository and submit a pull request.
-Follow the [contribution guidelines](CONTRIBUTING.md).

 ---